Chat with us on WhatsApp!

 Vehicle Integration: Beyond Just Mounting a Tablet

-In fleet and transportation applications, the tablet isn't a standalone device — it's part of a vehicle integration ecosystem.
-This is where consumer tablets fundamentally fail and rugged platforms demonstrate their purpose-built engineering.
+In fleet and transportation applications, the tablet is part of a vehicle integration ecosystem.
+This is where consumer tablets fundamentally fail and vehicle mount tablets demonstrate their purpose-built engineering.

 Secure Vehicle Docking

-Pogo-pin docking stations with locking mechanisms keep the tablet stable through vibration and impacts.
-Consumer suction-cup mounts fail within weeks in real fleet conditions.
+Pogo-pin docking stations with locking mechanisms keep the tablet stable through vibration.
+Consumer suction-cup mounts fail within weeks.

 Ignition-Sensing Power

-The tablet powers on when the engine starts and sleeps when it stops.
-No driver intervention needed.
-No dead batteries at the start of a shift.
+Powers on with engine start, sleeps when it stops.
+No driver intervention.
+No dead batteries.
 Consumer tablets require manual power management.

 Anti-Vibration Engineering

-MIL-STD-810H certified for vehicle vibration profiles.
-Internal components are shock-mounted.
+MIL-STD-810G/H certified for vehicle vibration.
 Consumer tablets develop loose connectors and screen delamination from constant road vibration.

 Total Cost of Ownership (TCO) Analysis

-Initial purchase price represents only one component of the total investment in tablet technology.
-A comprehensive TCO analysis reveals significant differences between device categories over their operational lifespan.
+Initial purchase price represents only one component of the total investment.
+A comprehensive TCO analysis reveals significant differences over the operational lifespan.

 Initial Costs